Accounting Degrees in Idaho

 Idaho requires prospective CPAs to reside in Idaho and have a valid Social Security Number.
 Additional requirements for CPA licensure in Idaho include:

-Earn 150 hours of education in one of the following ways: - Earn a graduate degree in accounting from an accredited institution
+• check-circle Earn 150 hours of education in one of the following ways:

-Complete an American Institute of Certified Public Accountants ethics course -
+• check-circle Complete an American Institute of Certified Public Accountants ethics course

 Questions About Idaho Accounting Requirements